-Even if a system can be designed to tolerate a very large number of faults, or errors, there are for most systems a non-zero probability that a single fault will cause the system to fail.
+Even if a system can be designed to tolerate a large number of faults and errors, there are for most systems a non-zero probability that a single fault can cause the system to fail.

 Such faults are known as "non-covered" faults.